• Wed. Nov 12th, 2025

 A PLACE OF BUSINESS

-Several businessmen would also conduct some of their daily business at the village coffee shop.
-Various moneylenders, masons, farmers, shepherds and merchants were known to use them as a platform to discuss prices or broker new business agreements.
-Several of them would visit daily by donkey and cart to sell their wine, grain, fruit, and vegetables to the locals.
-Bakers and confectioners would also frequent their local coffee shop on Sundays and during holidays, selling fresh pastries and other sweet delicacies.
-Coffee shops were also used as a forum for people to vote on important matters or to sign important documents in front of witnesses.
+Several businessmen would also conduct some of their daily business at the traditional coffee shop.
+Moneylenders, masons, farmers, shepherds and various merchants were known to use them as a platform to discuss prices or broker new business agreements.
+Merchants and farmers would visit throughout the day, selling their wine, grain, fruit, and vegetables from their carts.
+Local bakers and confectioners would also frequent their local traditional coffee shop, mostly on Sundays and during holidays, selling fresh pastries and other sweet delicacies.
+Traditional coffee shops also played an important role in legal matters and politics.
+They were often used as a forum for people to vote on important matters or to sign important documents in front of witnesses.

 IMPORTANT MEETING PLACES